binaryfoundry/cef-spout/README.md

 # CEF with Spout Output

+Upgraded to Visual Studio 2022 and CEF 110.

 This application is heavily based on daktronics' CEF-Mixer application (see https://github.com/daktronics/cef-mixer).
 In its core, it is a Chromium-based web content rendering engine (a "headless" browser), rendering its output also as a texture to a Spout (https://github.com/leadedge/Spout2/) data channel for further use in other Spout-enabled applications.

 This project was originally intended as a tool to work with HTML/JS/SVG-based visuals in other applications like MadMapper for creative coding and music/art installations (see other repos), but can be universally used to fetch live graphical output of a web browser for any purpose.